quisquous/cactbot/docs/MemorySignatures.md

 ![cheat engine found screenshot](images/cheatengine_found.png)

+This is a live view into all of these memory locations.
+They turn red when they have changed.
 Some of these are flickering values that are changing even without doing something in game.
 You can always mash **Next Scan** a few times to repeat the scan and eliminate them.